IndhuPriyaT/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Experiment-1:  Mean and variance of a discrete  distribution
+# Date: 28/09/24

 # Aim :